A mixture transition distribution modeling for higher-order circular Markov processes: Time-Series Structures for Circular Data

 \subsection{Circular partial autocorrelation functions}

-We have investigated second-order stationarity and CACF of the MTD-AR($p$) models so far.
-Here we will provide a circular partial autocorrelation function (CPACF) for MTD-AR($p$) models.
+So far, we have investigated second-order stationarity and CACF of the MTD-AR($p$) models.
+Here, we provide a CPACF for MTD-AR($p$) models.
 The process considered here is the bivariate process $\bm{U}_t=(\cos \Theta_{t}, \sin \Theta_{t})^T$ defined in Section~{\ref{sec:3.1}}.
-Recall that the expressions of the forward and backward innovations of $\bm{U}_t$ are different, the simple expression of the partial autocorrelation function is difficult to obtain, see \cite{morf1978covariance} and \cite{degerine1990canonical}, for partial autocorrelation functions for multivariate time series.
+Recall that as the expressions of the forward and backward innovations of $\bm{U}_t$ are different, the simple expression of the partial autocorrelation function (PACF) is difficult to obtain.
+See \cite{morf1978covariance} and \cite{degerine1990canonical} for PACF for multivariate time series.

-Below we define the circular partial autocorrelation function, following the manner of \cite{degerine1990canonical}.
+We now define the CPACF following \cite{degerine1990canonical}.
 The best linear predictor $\widehat{\bm{U}}_{t,s}$ is the projection onto the $s$ past valued linear space.
-Write the $s$-th order forward innovation $\bm{\varepsilon}_t$ as
+We write the $s$-th order forward innovation $\bm{\varepsilon}_t$ as

-The solution of $\Xi_{j}$, $j=1,\ldots, s$ is obtained by the following linear equations
+The solution of $\Xi_{j}$, $j=1,\ldots, s$ is obtained by the following linear equations:

 Similarly, the $n$-th order backward innovation $\bm{\varepsilon}_{t,s}^*$ can be defined as